MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/graphics-visual-elements.md

 settings:
   text resize: |
     Text can resize up to 200% without losing information.
-Text in images do not resize
+Text in images does not resize
 ---